blackboard/anthologydevdocs/docs/blackboard/rest-apis/getting-started/framework.md

 edited: ""
 ---

-Anthology's new REST API Framework is a giant step forward for integrating with Learn.
+Blackboard's new REST API Framework is a giant step forward for integrating with Learn.
 By moving the integration from in-process code to a separate machine the health of your Learn instance is dramatically improved by lowering complexity and reducing the amount of code running in a